Who is an Influencer?

 Since Instagram influencers command a great degree of clout in their circles, they are invaluable to businesses.
 Brands will often pay them lump sums to put out sponsored posts related to their products or services.
 Alternatively, businesses also pay Instagrammers a commission on sales generated through their influence.

-Building a Community Isn’t Easy
+Building a Follower Base Isn’t Easy

 It’s Difficult to Find Consistent Work